DuncanCragg/OnexOS/README.md

 ## What it basically is

 OnexOS is an IoT or Home Automation Operating System for non-techies.
+It's got a bit of Augmented Reality.

+Or at least that's how it will begin, but it will then branch out into being a Metaverse, programmable by non-techies!

+It creates a mesh or P2P network called the Object Network.

 ## What's different about it